jwilder/bitcache/README.md

 ## Limitations

-- All keys must fit in memory (values are on disk) with efficient B-tree storage
+- All keys must fit in memory (values are on disk)
 - Single writer (concurrent reads are supported)
+- No delete operations (use age-based or size-based compaction instead)
 - No transactions or batch operations
 - No built-in replication or clustering